kavli-ntnu/dj-docs/docs/ephys/mass_ingestion.rst

 The example files as shown refer to fictional data and as such will not pass :ref:`validation <Ephys mass-ingestion validation>`.

-The data schema for the input file is defined here [TODO!
-Link to github repo after mergin].

 Components
 ^^^^^^^^^^^^